 The law requires arrest warrants, although warrantless arrests often occurred, particularly of immigrants suspected of crimes.
 By law detainees must be brought before a magistrate within 48 hours of arrest and released if no indictment is filed, but this standard was not always met.
-Authorities informed detainees of charges against them.
+Authorities were obligated to inform detainees of charges against them, but they did not always do so.
 The law provides for the right to counsel at state expense for indigent clients; lawyers did not receive compensation for their part-time public defense work and often ignored state directives to represent indigent clients.
 There was a functioning bail system.
 Pretrial detainees had prompt access to family members.
 Authorities usually held civilian suspects under house arrest.